๐Ÿ—ก๏ธAncient Greece

 Kritios Boy

-Compare: Peplos Kore vs. Kritios Boy—both represent idealized youth, but the Kritios Boy's contrapposto and relaxed expression mark the decisive break from Archaic stiffness.
+Compare: Peplos Kore vs. Kritios Boy.
+Both represent idealized youth, but the Kritios Boy's contrapposto and relaxed expression mark the decisive break from Archaic stiffness.
 If an FRQ asks about artistic evolution, this pair demonstrates the shift perfectly.

 Classical Perfection: Balance, Proportion, and Idealized Form

 The Classical period (c.
-480–323 BCE) pursued mathematical harmony and the ideal human form—not any specific individual, but the perfect type.
-Artists mastered anatomy while maintaining an almost godlike serenity in their subjects.
+480โ€“323 BCE) pursued mathematical harmony and the ideal human form.
+Artists weren't sculpting specific individuals but rather the perfect type.
+They mastered anatomy while maintaining an almost godlike serenity in their subjects.

 Discobolus (Discus Thrower)